JairusSW/as-tbs/README.md

 - [Usage](#usage)
 - [Design](#design)

+## Benchmarks

+Benchmarks are taken with as-tral and results are located in [benchmark-results.txt](https://github.com/JairusSW/as-tbs/blob/master/benchmark-results.txt)

 ## Purpose

 TBS was made to enable the performant transfer of basic data types across i/o with minimal overhead and memory usage.
 The format is inspired by [Apache Avro](https://avro.apache.org/) and meant to provide both the ability to modify keys induvidually and support arbitrary ser/de.